Kulturzentrum Bremgarten: Conflicts

+On 7 June 2002, the Aargau cantonal police carried out a house search at the Kulturzentrum Bremgarten.
+A banner hanging from the house was confiscated.
+It showed a crossed out swastika in a prohibition sign.
+The reason for the search was a charge of violating the criminal law against racism.
+In a communiqué, the operators of the KuZeB described the action as grotesque and political satire.

 KuZeB came under increasing pressure from the authorities.
 In order to control the free space, the authorities drew up a decree that would have brought the autonomous centre under the hospitality law.
 The financial, legal and organisational consequences would have meant the end of the non-commercial project.
 The Cantonal Department of the Interior stated that there was no comparable case and that a precedent had to be set.
 However, the cantonal government decided that KuZeB was not to be equated with a commercial establishment and therefore did not fall under the hospitality law.

 On 29 May 2018, a police detachment searched the building as part of a request for legal assistance from Germany.
 A young man from Aargau, who was accused of aggravated breach of the peace and arson during the G20 riots in Hamburg, was not in Bremgarten at the time, but was later arrested in the Winterthur area.
 Nevertheless, the police searched his home and the cultural centre and confiscated various data carriers there.

 The SVP hardliner Andreas Glarner wants to get rid of the KuZeB.
 The owner of the building, Max Meyer, has already had interested parties but sees no reason to sell the KuZeB.
 Bremgarten had hit the headlines in 2013 when asylum seekers were denied access to public facilities.
 Glarner threatened to buy the building to prevent asylum seekers from moving into KuZeB, and stepped up his criticism of KuZeB after unknown persons spray-painted the venue of the SVP's general assembly.

+Since 2018, Glarner has been waging a legal battle against the KuZeB with the aim of removing the country's oldest autonomous cultural center, which he had repeatedly described as an eyesore.

+Andreas Glarner had previously expressed fears about the KuZeB after the façade of a restaurant had been sprayed with graffiti and slogans had been directed against him nearby.
+He even considered buying the property together with other investors.
+Glarner moved his office close to the KuZeB and began to take legal action against the cultural center, claiming that it violated building regulations.
+Despite numerous complaints and applications, his position was not supported by the local authorities.

+The KuZeB is now in an even better legal position than before, as municipal and cantonal authorities have officially stated that the use of the buildings as a cultural center has been legalized over the years.